-logical extrapolation
+Modularization a logical extrapolation

-Modularization a In some ways, it could be argued that modularization is a relatively obvious extrapolation of the trend towards a lean auto industry.
+In some ways, it could be argued that modularization is a relatively obvious extrapolation of the trend towards a lean auto industry.
 Once OEMs have revised their approaches to design, engineering, manufacture and procurement, it is a potentially logical step to devolve even greater responsibility for these activities to the supply base and to encourage integrators of functional assemblies and systems.
 Why then does it appear that it is the European and the US industry that has pioneered modularity, rather than the Japanese?

-Some commentators argue that production systems at Japanese OEMs are so lean that they 'leave little flexibility for insertion of modules without disrupting line balance'.
+TPS not in favour of modular sub-assembly lines.
+Some commentators argue that production systems at Japanese OEMs are so lean that they 'leave little flexibility for insertion of modules without disrupting line balance'.ix Toyota Production System against Creation of sub-assembly lines that hide was to bet lives.
 In addition they argue that labour cost differentials between suppliers and OEMs are less significant in Japan than in Europe and the US, but we would argue that this is of only minor significance, as our fieldwork suggests that it is not a particularly relevant factor in Europe anyway (see Section 2.9).